« If you are a poet, you will see clearly that there is a cloud floating in this sheet of paper. » Zen Master Thich Nhat Hanh (1926 – 2022).

 If change and interbeing are inescapable principles, the question then is whether we cultivate and obtain the transformation and flourishing we aspire to.

 We believe each organization, team, and individual has unique strengths and resources, sometimes undiscovered or misused.
 Each has significant transformational and flourishing potential, which may need to be fully appreciated and cultivated.
-Each has the insight-based self-leadership needed to enjoy changing and thriving with self-congruent and self-endorsed actions.
+Each has the needed leadership strengths to enjoy changing and thriving with self-congruent and self-endorsed actions.